jimsalterjrs/sanoid/README.md

 Syncoid supports recursive replication (replication of a dataset and all its child datasets) and uses mbuffer buffering, lzop compression, and pv progress bars if the utilities are available on the systems used.
 If ZFS supports resumeable send/receive streams on both the source and target those will be enabled as default.

+As of 1.4.18, syncoid also automatically supports and enables resume of interrupted replication when both source and target support this feature.

 ##### Syncoid Command Line Options

 + [source]